Artist: Amedeo Modigliani (Italian, Livorno 1884–1920 Paris)

-After meeting Brancusi in Paris in 1909, Modigliani, who is best known as a prolific painter, began to carve stone sculptures (ca. 1909ca.
-1914).
-While his total sculptural output was rather smallonly twenty-five pieces survivethese abstracted, elongated heads had a significant stylistic impact on his subsequent figure and portrait paintings.
-It is fitting that this particular head, with its strong connection to African sculpture, was originally owned by Frank Burty Haviland, an American painter living in France (and former associate of Alfred Stieglitz and Marius de Zayas), whose African art collection was known to Modigliani.
-In addition to African art, Modigliani’s sculptures also reflect his knowledge of ancient Cycladic, Sumerian, Egyptian, and Greek art.
+After meeting Constantin Brancusi, in 1909, Modigliani began to carve in stone, resulting in about twenty-five known sculptures.
+These abstracted, elongated heads had a significant stylistic impact on his subsequent figure and portrait paintings.
+It is fitting that this work, with its strong connection to African sculpture, was originally owned by French artist Frank Burty Haviland, whose famous collection of African art Modigliani knew well.
+Modigliani’s sculptures also reflect his knowledge of ancient Cycladic, Sumerian, Egyptian, Greek, and Oceanic art.